-For the last three years, a major effort of mine has been my involvement with Epsilon and Delta Camps, where I am academic director.
+For the last five years, a major effort of mine has been my involvement with Epsilon and Delta Camps, where I was academic director and now Campersand which I founded two years ago.
 The camps have been an important part of our family's life.
 If you have or know a mathy elementary-school aged child, please have a look.

 Beyond the camps, I have been thinking about mathematics and mathematics education for a long time.
 The blogs linked below are in need of repair, but I hope to consolidate and modernize the presentation and make them available in the future.

 Sometimes I write software to help my kids explore certain concepts.
 Here are a few that may be of more general interest

 - The AutoSieve.
 An automated Sieve of Eratosthenes.
 Needs to be brought up to modern HTML and sped up, but still should work.